Submandibular gland: Nerve supply

+Relations

+The submandibular gland occurs within the submandibular triangle.
+It is situated posteroinferior to the ramus of mandible, and between the two bellies of the digastric muscle.

 Development

 The submandibular salivary glands develop later than the parotid glands and appear late in the sixth week of prenatal development.
 They develop bilaterally from epithelial buds in the sulcus surrounding the sublingual folds on the floor of the primitive mouth.
 Solid cords branch from the buds and grow posteriorly, lateral to the developing tongue.
 The cords of the submandibular gland later branch further and then become canalized to form the ductal part.
 The submandibular gland acini develop from the cords’ rounded terminal ends at 12 weeks, and secretory activity via the submandibular duct begins at 16 weeks.
 Growth of the submandibular gland continues after birth with the formation of more acini.
 Lateral to both sides of the tongue, a linear groove develops and closes over to form the submandibular duct.